thepaqui/42_so_long/README.md

 - `enemy_ground.xpm`.

 Then, you'll just have to change the macros in `game.h` and `sprites_bonus.h` to use your folder's name instead of *basic* or *bonus*.
-If you're unsure of how to make the spritesheets, check out the three included texture packs (`textures/basic`, `textures/bonus` and `textures/bonus2`).
+If you're unsure of how to make the spritesheets, check out how the three included texture packs are made (`textures/basic`, `textures/bonus` and `textures/bonus2`).

 ## Legal disclaimer 🔨